 ARTICLE XXIII: BOARD ELECTION PROCEDURES

-At least 24 hours prior to the Board elections, all candidates in those elections must be provided a list of representatives eligible to vote in the election.
+SECTION 8: By April 29, all candidates in those elections must be provided a list of representatives eligible to vote in the election.

 ARTICLE XXIV: LEAGUE MEETING PROCEDURES